 Graduate Program Learning Outcomes

-Students who complete the philosophy PhD emerge with the following knowledge and skills:
+Students who complete the Philosophy PhD emerge with the following knowledge and skills:

 1. Mastery of the fundamental techniques of philosophy, as demonstrated by an ability to argue cogently for a philosophical point and to analyze and criticize the arguments of others.